Liouville quantum gravity and the Brownian map I: The QLE(8/3,0) metric: Metric construction

-Proposition~\ref{prop::symmetry} implies that if $\CS$ has the law of a unit area quantum sphere and $x,y \in \CS$ are chosen independently from the quantum measure on $\CS$, then the amount of time that it takes a $\QLE(8/3,0)$ with the quantum distance parameterization starting from $x$ to reach $y$ is almost surely determined by $\CS$ and is equal to the amount of time that it takes for a $\QLE(8/3,0)$ with the quantum distance parameterization starting from $y$ to reach $x$.
+Proposition~\ref{prop::symmetry} implies that if $\CS$ has the law of a unit area quantum sphere and $x,y \in \CS$ are chosen independently from the quantum measure on $\CS$, then the amount of time that it takes a $\QLE(8/3,0)$ with the quantum distance parameterization starting from~$x$ to reach~$y$ is a.s.\ determined by $\CS$ and is equal to the amount of time that it takes for a $\QLE(8/3,0)$ with the quantum distance parameterization starting from~$y$ to reach~$x$.
 Moreover, this quantity does not depend on the choice of sequence that we chose in the construction of the $\QLE(8/3,0)$.
 Therefore from now on we will only write $\qdist$ (and not $\oqdist$).
 Conditionally on $\CS$, we let $(x_n)$ be a sequence of i.i.d.\ points picked from the quantum area measure.
-For each $i,j$, we let $\qdist(x_i,x_j)$ be the amount of quantum distance time that it takes for a $\QLE(8/3,0)$ starting from $x_i$ to reach $x_j$.
-Then it follows that $\qdist(x_i,x_j) = \qdist(x_j,x_i)$ for all $i,j$ and $\qdist$ is almost surely determined by $\CS$.
-Moreover, it is immediate from the construction that $\qdist(x_i,x_j) > 0$ almost surely for any $i \neq j$.
+For each $i,j$, we let $\qdist(x_i,x_j)$ be the amount of quantum distance time that it takes for a $\QLE(8/3,0)$ starting from~$x_i$ to reach~$x_j$.
+Then it follows that $\qdist(x_i,x_j) = \qdist(x_j,x_i)$ for all $i,j$ and $\qdist$ is a.s.\ determined by $\CS$.
+Moreover, it is immediate from the construction that $\qdist(x_i,x_j) > 0$ a.s.\ for any $i \neq j$.

 Our next goal is to establish Proposition~\ref{prop::meeting_distance_sums_up}, which will be used in the proof of Theorem~\ref{thm::qle_metric} to show that $\qdist$ satisfies the triangle inequality hence is a distance function on $(x_n)$.
 Before we state and prove this result, we need to collect the following elementary lemma.